ast0815/remu/docs/examples/03/README.rst

 .. image:: data.png

+Here we simply plot one histogram for each toy data set with a low alpha value (i.e with high transparency), as well as a solid histogram for the mean values.
-Here we plot the data with ``sqrt(N)`` "error bars" just to give an indication of the expected statistical fluctuations.
-Also we scaled the model predictions by a factor 10, simply because that makes them correspond roughly to the data.
+Also we scaled the model predictions by a factor 10, simply because that makes "experiment running time" of the model predictions correspond to the data.
-In this example, the systematic uncertainties seem to be of a similar size to the expected statistical variations.

-We are using a few specific arguments to the ``fill_from_csv_file`` method
+We are using a few specific arguments to the ``fill_from_csv_file`` method:
-here:

 ``weightfield``
     Tells the object which field to use as the weight of the events.